 NYC Not Yet Competent

 The assessment matrix demonstrates alignment of assessment tasks with the relevant Unit of Competency.
 These are available from the course contact person (see above).

-Your learning experience will involve class-based teaching, discussion, demonstration and practical exercises.
-We strongly advise that you attend all timetabled sessions.
-This will allow you to engage in the required learning activities, ensuring you the maximum opportunity to complete this course successfully.
+The major learning experience involves studio-based exercises, demonstration and production-based exercises.
+It is strongly advised that you attend all sessions in order to engage in the required learning activities, ensuring the maximum opportunity to gain the competency.

-Monitoring academic progress is helps us to assist you in achieving your learning potential.
+Monitoring academic progress is an important enabling and proactive strategy to assist you to achieve your learning potential.
+Academic progress